slevomat/coding-standard/README.md

 #### SlevomatCodingStandard.PHP.OptimizedFunctionsWithoutUnpacking

 PHP optimizes some internal functions into special opcodes on VM level.
-Such optimization results in much faster execution compared to calling standard function.
+Such optimization results in much faster execution compared to calling standard functions.
 This only works when these functions are not invoked with argument unpacking (`...`).

 The list of these functions varies across PHP versions, but is the same as functions that must be referenced by their global name (either by `\ ` prefix or using `use function`), not a fallback name inside namespaced code.